Zeta functions of dynamically tame Liouville domains: Filtered equivariant symplectic homology of nondegenerate Liouville domains

 In the special case when $X$ is a star-shaped domain in $\R^{2n}$, this module has a $\Z$-grading explained in \cite[\S6.7]{gh} in terms of the Conley-Zehnder index.
 For a general nondegenerate Liouville domain, the Conley-Zehnder index is still well defined mod 2, and so the convention in \cite[\S6.7]{gh} extends to define a $\Z/2$-grading on $CH^L(X,\lambda)$.
 In light of Remark~\ref{rem:czl}, we further shift this grading by $n-1\mod 2$, where $\dim(X)=2n$.

 {\em Persistence.} This is part of the ``Action filtration'' property in \cite[Prop.\ 3.1]{gh}.

 {\em Reeb Orbits.} This follows from \cite[Lem.\ 2.1]{gu} in the case when $c_1(TX)|_{\pi_2(X)}=0$.
-The latter hypotheses was made in \cite{gu} in order to define a $\Z$-grading on $CH^L(X,\lambda)$; without this hypothesis, the proof carries over using the $\Z/2$-grading above.
+The latter hypothesis was made in \cite{gu} in order to define a $\Z$-grading on $CH^L(X,\lambda)$; without this hypothesis, the proof carries over using the $\Z/2$-grading above.